Singular reduction modules of differential equations: Reduction modules of codimension one and singularity co-order one

 The order of each equation from system~\eqref{EqDEFor1stOrderSingularRedModulesOfGenPDEs} with respect to~$\Phi$ equals $r+1$ and hence is greater than the order of the system~$\mathcal S_0$.
-Under certain smoothness assumptions (e.g., analyticity) this implies that the equation~\eqref{EqDEFor1stOrderSingularRedModulesOfGenPDEs} has solutions which are not solutions of~$\mathcal S_0$.
-Consequently, \emph{the equation~$\mathcal L$ necessarily possesses first co-order singular reduction modules which belong to~$\mathfrak M$.}
+Under certain smoothness assumptions (e.g., analyticity) this implies that the system~\eqref{EqDEFor1stOrderSingularRedModulesOfGenPDEs} has solutions which are not solutions of~$\mathcal S_0$.
+Consequently, \emph{the equation~$\mathcal L$ necessarily possesses reduction modules of singularity co-order one that belong to~$\mathfrak M$.}